sunnic-cs/zerowastify/README.md

 Email : admin@gmail.com
 password : admin

+You can add your own users by registering new account into the database by using the register feature API call in the web application

 .env file is where the connection URI to the mongodb cluster is available (Ensure that this file exist)